grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git push <RemoteName> --tag
 ```

-   11. GIT push (to GITHUB):
+### GIT push to GITHUB

 Cloning from GITHUB sets the URL to origin as

 ```bash
    $ git config remote.origin.url
    https://github.com/grscheller/scheller-linux-environment
 ```

 On Arch Linux 'git push' prompts for username and password and
 everything works fine.
-On CentOS 6.8 (git version 1.7.1) I get
+On CentOS 6.8 (git version 1.7.1) I get the
-       the error:
+error:

 ```bash
    $ git push